 I have had the honor of being a part of and leading some fabulous writing projects over the years.
 Here are some of the highlights!

-- In January 2017, I led a class in the Writing Cafe at Rosie’s Place in Boston, Massachusetts.
-The 2017 theme was “Powerful Voices.”
-The writing cafe was full of engaging, intelligent, and amazing women with the most impressive stories.
+- 2017: Led a class in the Writing Cafe sat Rosie’s Place in Boston, Massachusetts, full of engaging, intelligent, and amazing women with the most impressive stories.
+The theme was “Powerful Voices.”
 Our six weeks of work culminated in a final publication and reading party, where many of the women shared their pieces with their classmates and staff at Rosie’s Place.

-- In Spring of 2014, I had the honor to co-teach a creative writing class at Barlinnie Prison in Glasgow, Scotland.
-Over ten weeks the students wrote like crazy and we collected that writing to create a one-off journal of inspiring, heart-felt, and engaging writing.
-The students worked with us to revise their work, and make editorial decisions on placement of writing and what artwork to include, which was generously donated by artists from around the world.
+- 2014: Co-taught a creative writing class at Barlinnie Prison in Glasgow, Scotland.
+Over ten weeks the students wrote and we collected that writing to create a one-off journal of inspiring and engaging writing.
+The students helped revise their work, and make editorial decisions on placement of writing and what artwork to include, which was generously donated by artists from around the world.

 - Once upon a time I had a food blog, but then things got super busy and I grew tired of photographing my dinner.